-FB Advisor and GDFM believe that their broad expertise and experience at all levels of a company's capital structure will afford them numerous tools to manage risk while preserving the opportunity for significant returns on our investments.
-We will attempt to capitalize on this expertise in an effort to produce and maintain an investment portfolio that will perform in a broad range of economic conditions.
+FB Advisor and GDFM believe that their broad expertise and experience in transaction structuring at all levels of a company's capital structure will afford them numerous tools to manage risk while preserving the opportunity for gain.
+We will attempt to capitalize on this expertise in an effort to produce an investment portfolio that will perform in a broad range of economic conditions.
+In addition, we believe that the ability to offer several forms of financing will make us an attractive provider of capital to prospective portfolio companies.
+Such flexible transaction structuring allows a prospective portfolio company to forgo the substantial cost of conducting multiple negotiations and undergoing multiple due diligence processes to secure the different types of capital it requires.